ricard-ferrero/barretina/diary.md

 ## 24/09/2025

+### Upgrading Gem

 Today I've reviewed some tests, and create the Rakefile.
 At the moment, it only runs the tests.

 I updated the README file and also upgrade the gem to `v0.2.1`.

+### Starting the real app

+Then, after upgrading and finishing the algebraic classes to work with 2D vector spaces, I buid the firsts elements for the real app, starting with the UI.

+One important thing it's that I had defined an architecture for the project (but, at the moment, it's drawn in a paper, not digital).

+### TO DO
+- Review the architecture and add in the documentation

 ## 23/09/2025